View courses in

 MET CS 662: Computer Language Theory

 Theory of finite automata and regular expressions and properties of regular sets.
 Context- free grammars, context-free languages, and pushdown automata.
 Turing machines, undecidability problems, and the Chomsky hierarchy.
 Introduction to computational complexity theory and the study of NP-complete problems.
-Prerequisite: MET CS 248.
+Prerequisite: MET CS 248 or instructor's consent.

 MET CS 664: Artificial Intelligence